TeodorSAP/playground/telemetry-manager/istio-access-logs/results.md

 - `envoy_server_memory_heap_size` = Current reserved heap size in bytes.
 New Envoy process heap size on hot restart.
 - `envoy_server_memory_physical_size` = Current estimate of total bytes of the physical memory.
 New Envoy process physical memory size on hot restart.
 - `envoy_server_total_connections` = Total connections of both new and old Envoy processes.
-- `envoy_server_initialization_time_ms` = Total time taken for Envoy initialization in milliseconds.
+- *(not always reported)* `envoy_server_initialization_time_ms` = Total time taken for Envoy initialization in milliseconds.
 This is the time from server start-up until the worker threads are ready to accept new connections.
 - `envoy_server_envoy_bug_failures` = Number of envoy bug failures detected in a release build.
 File or report the issue if this increments as this may be serious.
 - load-test/nginx/istio-proxy: CPU Usage, CPU Throttling, Memory Usage (`Dashboards > Kubernetes / Compute Resources / Pod`)